 Irritable Bowel Syndrome

 Irritable bowel syndrome (IBS) is a common functional gastrointestinal disorder (FGID) affecting approximately 15 to 20% of the New Zealand population and one in seven Australians (1 3) .
 The syndrome is also common in the USA, Europe and many Asian countries (1).
-This condition is characterised by nasty and chronic relapsing symptoms of:
+This condition is characterised by unpleasant and chronic relapsing symptoms of:

 - lower abdominal pain and discomfort,